ajtran303/portfolio-ui/content/projects/case-study-artist-lyrical-analyzer.md

 ### Overview

 A full-stack web application that performs NLP on song lyrics to discover hidden themes, analyze sentiment patterns, and identify lyrical motifs.
-Users search for an artist, select an album, and receive comprehensive lyrical analysis—making NLP accessible to anyone curious about the deeper patterns in music.
+Users search for an artist, select an album, and receive comprehensive lyrical analysis: making NLP accessible to anyone curious about the deeper patterns in music.

 ### Technical Challenges & Solutions